uh-dcm/qualitative-research-and-computers/docs/closed-coding/discovertext.md

 When conducting coding from theory-driven lists, it is important to evaluate how well coders agreed with each others.
 There are many ways to evaluate this **inter-rater reliability**, including [Cohen's kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa).
-DiscoveryText allows you to automatically calculate such evaluations through validating datasets.
+DiscoverText allows you to automatically calculate such evaluations through validating datasets.

 ### Automating content classification

-DiscoveryText provides support for automating content classification work.
+DiscoverText provides support for automating content classification work.
 We will cover some aspects of it in the automation module.